 by C. Richard Webb

-stone also carries the names of the members of the committee which planned
+memorial stone also lists the committee members, which planned

-and organized the development and dedication of the Memorial: The
+and organized the development and dedication of the memorial.
+Those members include: the

 Honorable Terry E. Branstad, Governor of Iowa, the Honorable Lee Holt,